 All departments and offices are encouraged to allow their staff members to support this event as a work assignment for that morning by allowing personnel to march in convocation or volunteer to assist with the event.
 Faculty and staff members are urged to process in regalia to demonstrate Buffalo State's commitment to incoming students.

-Faculty and staff interested in marching in regalia or volunteering to assist with the event can register online.
+Faculty and staff interested in marching in regalia or volunteering to assist with the event can register online starting April 15th, 2020.
+If you are in need of regalia for the First-Year Convocation, please contact us.

 Back to Top